 Our intuitive thought processes enable us to recognize our own feelings and the feelings of others, savor beauty, and enjoy all the information our senses bring to us (anything we can see, hear, smell, taste or touch).
 That means we retain the ability to revel in all the best things in life—anything that is beautiful as well as our relationships with other people.
 It’s a lot of fun to spend time with someone who lives in the intuitive world—if you understand that you’re the one who needs to find and bring what’s beautiful, and stop expecting them to use skills they no longer have.

 How do we enter the intuitive world with them?

 Get out and go.
-Do you really have to sit at home or in the care facility?
-Could you not take your loved one or client out for a drive, out for a latte, to a quiet parking spot in a park to watch children play, or a bench in a crowded square to watch people?
+Life is lived best as a treasure hunt.
+Do you really have to sit at home or in a care facility?
+Could you not take your companion out for a drive, out for a latte, to a quiet parking spot in a park to watch children play, or a bench in a crowded square to watch people?
 It’s emotionally painful for our brains to have too little sensory or social stimulation.
-Agitation, exit-seeking, combative behaviors aren’t really dementia behaviors; they’re really the behaviors we humans exhibit when we’re feeling stress.
+Agitation, exit-seeking, combative behaviors aren’t really dementia behaviors; they’re the behaviors we humans exhibit when we’re feeling stressed or afraid or uneasy.

 The DAWN Method is designed to help families and caregivers learn how to support the skills lost as well as enrich the present for people who’re living with dementia.
 When we work with dementia, people experiencing it begin to feel safe and relaxed and happy because they’re well equipped to enjoy beauty and companionship in the present.
 It’s an amazing transformation.
 Many of the people I’ve worked with are able to stay home and take part in activities in the community, with a careteam that grows with their needs, and never move into long-term care.